nextgis/nextgis_frontend/input/ngw-map.api.md

     addControl<K extends keyof MapControls>(controlDef: K | C, position: ControlPosition, options?: MapControls[K]): Promise<any>;
     addNgwLayer(options: NgwLayerOptions): Promise<ResourceAdapter | undefined>;
     // Warning: (ae-forgotten-export) The symbol "PromiseGroup" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-map" does not have an export "cancelPromises"
     //
     // @deprecated (undocumented)
     cancelPromise(...args: PromiseGroup[]): void;